Become an Ally

 Participation is strictly voluntary.
 After completion of the training session, allies will:

-- Receive a copy of the manual (in either electric or paper form) and a Safe Zone placard to post
+- Receive a copy of the manual (in either electric or paper form) and a Safe Zone sticker to post

 - Be able to add their names to the list of "Certified Safe Zone Allies"